 The proposed master coastal development permit raises several concerns with respect to consistency with the certified LCP.
 The first issue relates to impacts to biological resources.
 With the master permit, the extent of impacts to sensitive biological resources is not known or identified until the permit is approved.
 Then, once a drainage area has been identified as a priority, a detailed biological analysis would be performed.
 Based on this analysis, impacts would be identified and appropriate mitigation measures developed.
 As cited above, the LCP requires that development shall not have significant adverse impacts on sensitive biological resources.
 However, impacts are not known at this time, so such a finding cannot be made.
-With the permit in place, impacts to sensitive biological resources are assumed, but then mitigated.
-Several of the drainages subject to this permit contain substantial areas of sensitive biological resources.
+With the permit in place, impacts to sensitive biological resources to this permit contain substantial areas of sensitive biological resources.